Volpe Parcel Redevelopment (RH)

 Lycée Paul Valéry (LPV) is a French international school in Meknès, Morocco.
 It serves levels of preschool through high school.
-In response to increasing enrollment and expanding academic curriculums, the school will commission us to design a new cultural center, science center, dormitory and outdoor amenities for the campus.
+In response to increasing enrollment and expanding academic curriculums, the school will commission us to design a new cultural center, science center, dormitory, and outdoor amenities.

 Our design offers a respectful approach to its legacy.
-We are fond of the strong axes with quadrant layout which we hope to preserve.
+We are fond of the strong axes with quadrant layout, which we hope to preserve.
 As a post-military site, the circulation system was also well established.
 It allows students to walk to classes easily.
-It was a challenge to insert three new separated buildings to an already well-established campus and find coherence with existing composition.
-We wish to create a dialogue of the old and new, for both landscape and architecture.
-Following the existing framework and alignments, the new buildings and landscape are sited carefully, seamlessly integrate with the campus.
+It was challenging to insert three new separated buildings to an already well-established campus and find coherence with the existing composition.
+We wish to create a dialogue of the old and new for both landscape and architecture.
+Following the existing framework and alignments, the new buildings and landscape are sited carefully, seamlessly integrated with the campus.

 We imagined a sustainable design for the three new buildings.
 They are bioclimatic buildings that use local materials and account for the local climate.
-They aim to provide thermal and visual comfort, making use of solar energy, natural ventilation, and other environmental sources.
+They aim to provide thermal and visual comfort, using solar energy, natural ventilation, and other environmental sources.
 They will be modernist buildings, taking on simple forms and minimalistic facade treatment to best blend in with the existing architecture.
 We will also be introducing an accent material, brick, to "threading" these new buildings together.
 It will be used as a design module to create decorative relief on exterior facades.
-This treatment is a reference to the traditional Morrocan Mashrabiya, an architectural element that is characteristic of Arabic residences, as well as the Art Deco architecture developed in Morocco under the protectorate where bricks were often used as an ornamental motif.
+This treatment references the traditional Morrocan Mashrabiya, an architectural element characteristic of Arabic residences, as well as the Art Deco architecture developed in Morocco under the protectorate where bricks were often used as an ornamental motif.